Efficient Parameter Optimisation for Quantum Kernel Alignment: A Sub-sampling Approach in Variational Training

 When a kernel of size $m=2796$ is reduced to a sub-kernel of size $k=8$ and $s=1$, the number of queries is reduced by a factor of $1.6\times10^3$.
-A table with the full results is available in Appendix \ref{Apx-Num} Tables \ref{Apx-ref-AFvD} - XIII.
+These results provide some evidence that it is possible to choose the parameters $s$ and $k$ as constants independent of $m$.
+In the case that $m=1566$, we find that choosing $k=16$ and $s=1$ gives a worst case reduction in ROC AUC and F1 score of 1.77\% and 1.02\% respectively.
+On average ROC AUC increases by 1.16\% and the F1 score decreases by 0.1\% (see Appendix E Table X).
+Increasing the full kernel size to $m=2796$ gives similarly good results for the same parameters, $k=16$ and $s=1$.
+The worst case reduction in ROC and F1 score is 1.18\% and 0.36\% respectively.
+On average the ROC AUC increases by 0.61\% the F1 score increases by 0.02\% (see Appendix E Table XII).
+While we can't generalise from these two data points, the fact that we observe that $k$ and $s$ do not need to grow with $m$ in this case is an encouraging sign that the sub-kernel method can provide highly efficient scaling, potentially independent of $m$.